-Level 1 Professional Education Course: Pre-Admission to the DOE This course focuses on the study of theories of development that include the physical, psychosocial, cognitive and moral development of the individual from infancy through adolescence.
+\Level 1 Professional Education Course: Pre-Admission to an Education Program.
+This course focuses on the study of theories of development that include the physical, psychosocial, cognitive and moral development of the individual from infancy through adolescence.
 Application of these theories as they relate to the child's formal and informal school experiences is examined.
-5 clinical hours.
+5 field hours are required.